YHPeter/Python-Web-Crawler/README.md

 7. Downloading Chinese novel online with **asynchronous method** shortens the total time.
 Compared to the single thread and asynchronous method, the second one (approximately 0.05s per chapter) is **faster 10 time than single thread** (approximately 0.5s per chapter).
 ~~At the same time, user needs to click the bat file to combine all the single txt files in each independent folders in a different situation.~~ The least version have mixed the combing function without clicking the bat file.
 8. As the influence of COVID-19, the updated announcement is related to every candidate who signed for the summer exam.
 This programme aims to get the updated news from <https://www.cambridgeinternational.org/news/> every minute and send the new URL to our emails via **SMTP email**.
 I have **deployed to the server**, the more details in the folder.
 [CAIE-Notification](https://github.com/YHPeter/Python-Web-Crawler/tree/master/CAIE-Notification-via-SMTP-Email)
+9. astpapaer-Downloader-GUI: This application is designed for ***A-Level and GCSE*** students to get the full pastpaper resource with mutl-downloading folders and files from this website: [Pastpapers.co](https://pastpapers.co)

 ## Basic tools